Jackie Vietti: Retirement

 Since Vietti retired in 2012, she has served as a lecturer, a Higher Learning Commission evaluator, as well as serving on local boards.

 Emporia State University interim presidency

 In May 2015, the Kansas Board of Regents named Vietti as Emporia State University's interim president, a position she held from June 1 to December 31, 2015.
-During Vietti's term, she retaliated against two African-American faculty after an assistant professor from the School of Library and Information Management found a racial note along with the office ransacked in April 2015.In September 2015, Vietti released a statement saying two internal investigations concluded that no hate crime occurred; and, as a result, the assistant professor filed a federal lawsuit against the university and its officials in October 2015.
+During Vietti's term, she helped the university begin to move forward to become a more diverse university after an assistant professor from the School of Library and Information Management (SLIM) claimed a racial note was written aimed at him and his wife in April 2015.
+In September 2015, Vietti released a statement saying two internal investigations concluded that no hate crime occurred; and, as a result, the assistant professor filed a federal lawsuit against the university and its officials in October 2015.
 The federal court found Emporia State University guilty of retaliation towards the Hales under Title VII, making it the first self-represented litigant to defeat a public university.